Prevent on-screen keyboard from starting automatically and from appearing at login

+In this article, we shall discuss how to Prevent on-screen keyboard from starting automatically and from appearing at login.
 The On-Screen keyboard is an accessibility feature built into Windows that can be utilized whenever the physical keyboard on your computer is malfunctioning.
-See the link below on how to enable or disable Touch Screen (by finger) in Windows 10 https://techdirectarchive.com/2020/02/09/how-to-enable-or-disable-touch-screen-by-finger-in-windows-10/
+See how to enable or disable Touch Screen (by finger) in Windows 10, How to manage automatic login on Ubuntu Linux, and “How to change or add another keyboard language in Windows Server“.

-- Click on Ease of Access Ease of Access Center, - Modify the settings as desired for your keyboard
+Click on Ease of Access, and then Ease of Access Center.
+Next, you will have to modify the settings as desired for your keyboard

 Modify as shown below